OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 [In the previous post](/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md) we took a typical Java application and created a `Dockerfile` that takes care of building the code and running the resulting JAR file.
 By leveraging the existing Docker images provided by tools like Maven and Java itself, we created a repeatable and self-contained build process, and the resulting Docker image can be executed by anyone with only Docker installed.

 This is a solid foundation for our build process.
-However, as more developers start working on a shared codebase, testing requirements expand, and the resulting packages grow in size, teams require a central, shared server to manage builds.
+However, as more developers start working on a shared codebase, testing requirements expand, and the resulting packages grow in size, teams require a central shared server to manage builds.
 This is the role of a Continuous Integration (CI) server.

 There are many CI servers available.
 One of the most popular is [Jenkins](https://www.jenkins.io/), which is free and open source.
-In this blog post we’ll learn how to configure Jenkins to build and publish our Docker image.
+In this blog post, we’ll learn how to configure Jenkins to build and publish our Docker image.

 ## Getting started with Jenkins